 What is the change?

-Lapsing dates of development consents and deferred commencement consents have been changed so that:
+Lapsing dates of development consents and deferred commencement consents were changed so that:

 Development consents